 Amazon Flex offers: What each order type means

-As you browse offers in Amazon Flex, each entry shows the date of the offer, estimated payout, length of the shift, information about the location (more on that below), and the order type.
+As you browse offers in Amazon Flex, each offer shows the order type, date, estimated payout, length of the shift, and information about the location.

-The order types on Flex are AMZL, Amazon.com, Whole Foods, Fresh, Prime Now, Community Delivery, and Retail Delivery.
+The order types are AMZL, Amazon.com, Sub Same-Day, Whole Foods, Fresh, Prime Now, Community Delivery, and Retail Delivery.

-Each involves a similar type of work: Picking up items from a location and delivering them to a customer.
-But there are differences that you’ll want to understand before you accept the offer.
+Each order type involves picking up items and delivering them to a customer, but there are differences between the orders that you’ll want to understand before you accept the offer.

 Amazon Flex order types

-- AMZL or Amazon.com – Also known as ‘logistics’ offers.
+- AMZL or Amazon.com — Also known as ‘logistics’ offers.
 These are standard Amazon.com deliveries that come in boxes and envelopes.
-Most drop-offs will be 1–2 items
+Routes have around 10–40 packages.

-- Fresh – Amazon Fresh grocery orders.
-Potentially fewer stops along the route compared to logistics.
-Customers can tip
+- Fresh — Amazon Fresh grocery orders.
+Customers can tip.
+Typically fewer stops on the route compared to logistics.

-- Whole Foods – Grocery delivery from Whole Foods.
-Go to Whole Foods store to pick up the order, then deliver to the route.
-Customers can tip
+- Whole Foods — Grocery delivery pickups from Whole Foods.
+Customers can tip.

 - Retail delivery – Pick up orders from non-Amazon retailers at local malls and shopping centers.